Download PDF

 Government grants

-The Uzin Utz Group recognizes government grants in accordance with IAS 20 "Accounting for Government Grants and Disclosure of Government Assistance" only when there is reasonable assurance that the Group will comply with the conditions attaching to them and that the grants will be received.
-The grants are recognized in the income statement in the periods in which the related expenses, which are intended to compensate for the government grants, are incurred.
+The Uzin Utz Group recognizes government grants in accordance with IAS 20 "Accounting for Government Grants and Disclosure of Government Assistance" only if there is reasonable assurance that the Group will comply with the conditions attaching to the grants and that the grants will be received.
+The grants are recognized in profit or loss in the periods in which the corresponding expenses are incurred that are intended to compensate for the government grants.

-The Group received government grants.
+The Group was granted government grants.
 One of the grants it received in 2015 amounted to EUR 289 thousand.
 These grants are tied to the condition that a manufacturing company is active on the property for 15 consecutive years.
 The production facility became operational in mid-2015.
 In addition, an employment subsidy of EUR 129 thousand was granted in 2018 on the condition that 18 full-time employees are employed between January 15, 2019 and December 31, 2023.
-This condition is deemed to have been met and the grant was recognized as other income.
+This condition was deemed to have been met and the grant of EUR 129 thousand was recognized as other income in 2023.

 In addition, the Group was granted a subsidy of around EUR 441 thousand in 2021 for a plot of land on which another production facility is being built.
 The grant has been recognized in the balance sheet under "Property, plant and equipment" since the completion of the construction project.
 The condition for the grant was that the land in question was purchased by February 8, 2021.
-In addition to this grant, there are further grants amounting to around EUR 1,324 thousand, which are subject to further conditions.
-A minimum investment of around EUR 17,226 thousand in real estate, a minimum investment of around EUR 8,415 thousand in personal property, obtaining a certificate of occupancy for a facility with an area of at least 125,000 m² and the creation of 42 jobs by December 31, 2024, whereby the place of residence for these jobs must be specified, must be met.
-Due to supply bottlenecks caused by the COVID-19 pandemic, the deadline for the certificate of occupancy was extended to June 30, 2023.
-The US company received the certificate of occupancy in the 2023 reporting year and has therefore fulfilled this condition.
-The remaining grants will be made available to the Group when all obligations have been cumulatively fulfilled.
-Contingent liabilities and other financial obligations.
+In addition to this grant, there are other grants amounting to around EUR 1,324 thousand that are subject to further conditions.
+A minimum investment of around EUR 17,226 thousand in real estate, a minimum investment of around EUR 8,415 thousand in personal property, obtaining a certificate of occupancy for a facility with an area of at least 125,000 m² and the creation of 42 jobs by December 31, 2024, whereby the place of residence for these jobs must be specified, must be fulfilled.
+In 2023, the American company received the certificate of occupancy and has fulfilled this condition.
+As all conditions were met cumulatively by December 31, 2024, the remaining grants were recognized pro rata in 2024 as other operating income of EUR 231 thousand.
+In addition, a receivable of EUR 102 thousand was recognized for the reimbursement of property tax.
+In the previous year, the probability of the grant being received was estimated to be lower and recognized as a contingent liability.

-The benefit of a government loan at a below-market interest rate is treated as a government grant and measured at the difference between the payments received and the fair value of a loan at the market interest rate.
+The benefit of a public loan at a below-market interest rate is treated as a government grant and measured at the difference between the payments received and the fair value of a loan at the market interest rate.
 The Uzin Utz Group has a first-class credit rating, which is reflected in low bank margins on current overdraft facilities and long-term loans.
-In 2023, a development loan from KFW was utilized, which complies with the de minimis principle and was almost fully utilized.
+As of January 1, 2024, the threshold for de minimis aid has been raised from EUR 200 thousand to EUR 300 thousand in three years.
+As a result, Uzin Utz SE was able to take advantage of a further development loan (environmental program) from the KFW in 2024, which corresponds to the de minimis principle.

-Liquidity resources and management in the Uzin Utz Group were always ensured for the entire year 2023.
+Liquidity resources and management in the Uzin Utz Group were always secured for the entire year 2024.

 Contingent liabilities and contingent assets